jaaferh/thegenericjournal/README.md

 ## Short-Term Todo:

+- Add confirmation dialogue on delete
 - Fix the security issue with cloudinary (mixed insecure display content)
 - Get doTopicFilter in post-form component to work
-- Sanitise Author creates and edits using Regex
 - Implement comment collapse and hide
+- Find a way to preserve previous page (data: { detachable: 1 })

 ## Long-Term Todo:

-- Look at an alternative to Pagination.
-- Add confirmation dialogue on delete
-- Find a way to preserve previous page (data: { detachable: 1 })
 - Add AuthGuard to Routes once Authentication added
 - Consider alternative for Topic deleting all Posts first
 - Document where needed